 Store undecorated/unfilled cake covered in the fridge for up to 5 days until ready to use.
 Or fill the cake with your favorite frosting.
 Store in the fridge for 5 days.
 If using whipped cream make sure to use some gelatin to stabilize it so whipped cream doesn't weep.

 Check the raising agent expiration date.
 It can also mean that cake wasn’t baked long enough.

 Over-beated egg whites.
 Over baking.
 To amend a dry sponge, use simple syrup.

 This is usually caused by over-mixing.
 Quick solution, fill the holes with buttercream.

 There are number of icing/frosting that work well with a sponge cake.
-My personal favorites are: Whipped Cream, German Buttercream, Lemon or Raspberry Curd, jam or any fruit filling such as Strawberry Mouse.
+My personal favorites are: Whipped Cream, German Buttercream, Lemon or Raspberry Curd, jam or any fruit filling such as Strawberry Mouse or use Swiss Buttercream.